ant-design/ant-design-pro-site/docs/lint.en-US.md

 'import / prefer-default-export': 0,
 ```

-You can also use eslint-disable-next-line to ignore certain rules, especially when writing simple deployment scripts.
+You can also use eslint-disable-next-line to ignore certain rules, especially when writing easy deployment scripts.

 ```typescript
 // eslint-disable-next-line prefer-destructuring